Wendy0601/Wendy0601.github.io/_pages/about.md

 * Low-rank and sparsity of data
 * Markov Chain and Network Models
 * Learning and inference using Bayesian and Markov network
+* Approximation algorithms
-* Approximation algorithms, game theory
+* Game theory